Hurricane Irma: Saint Martin

 On the morning of September 6, Irma's center crossed the island of Saint Martin while the storm was at peak intensity, sweeping away entire structures, submerging roads and cars, and triggering an island-wide blackout.
 Irma's extreme winds ripped trees out of the ground and sent vehicles and debris from damaged structures scattered across the territory.
 On the French side of Saint-Martin, entire marinas around Marigot were left in ruins, littered with the stranded remnants of boats that had smashed into each other.
 A hotel caught on fire, but dangerous conditions and impassable roads prevented firefighters from putting out the blaze.
 Another hotel lost nearly all of its ground floor.
 Media images depicted devastated room interiors with furniture hurled around after the winds had shattered their windows.
 Irma killed four people on the French side of the island and injured 50 others, one of whom was in critical condition.
 As many as 95% of the buildings there were damaged to some degree; 60% of those were totally uninhabitable.
 Estimates from CEDIM indicate a minimum of $950 million worth of economic losses.
 Total losses exceeded €3.5 billion (US$4.17 billion).

 A similar situation unfolded in Sint Maarten, Saint Martin's Dutch half, as intense winds ripped through buildings and lifted vehicles aloft "as if they were matches".
 The hurricane wreaked havoc on Princess Juliana International Airport, with "huge chunks of the building [strewn] across the runway and a jet bridge snapped in half."
 It demolished or severely damaged about 70% of Sint Maarten's houses, forcing thousands of residents into public shelters.
 There were 4 deaths and 23 injuries, 11 of which were serious, in the Dutch territory.
 Irma is considered the worst natural disaster to hit Sint Maarten; the extent of its damage far exceeded that of any previous hurricane.
-Total damage were estimated at €2.5 billion (US$2.98 billion).
+Total damages were estimated at €2.5 billion (US$2.98 billion).